 It’s not enough to just find catering staff; you need to ensure they’re ready for the event as well.
 Offer a demonstration of the do’s and don’ts of service for the banquet server hires you bring on.
 If possible, set aside time for a run-through in which new staff can demonstrate what they have learned.

 No time to train?
-You won’t need to train professionals that you hire from Qwick.
-The platform only allows top professionals to accept jobs.
-Each candidate is vetted and tested on their knowledge before they arrive to you.
+You won’t need to train professionals that you meet through Qwick.
+The platform only allows top talent to accept jobs.
+Each freelancer is vetted for experience before they arrive to you.
 To skip training and save time, build up your catering staff with Qwick.

 Establish Clear Leadership